kwangjong/kwangjong.github.io/_posts/CSCheatSheet/2022-02-27-programming-basics.md

 The program keeps track of the number of reference variables that are currently referring to an object.
 If the reference count is zero the object is considered **unreachable object** which is freed by the **garbage collector**.

 ## Author
-All implementations and visual aids are created by me.--If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
-Feel free to reach out to me.
+All implementations and visual aids are created by me.<br/>
+If you find any mistakes on syntax, logic, or even english grammar, criticisms are always welcomed.<br/> Feel free to reach out to me.